 Some signs of thiamine deficiency include:

-If your child’s picky eating includes any of these symptoms and you can not get enough B vitamins in them via whole foods like whole grains, beans, nuts, and meat, you can try a low dose supplement to see if it helps resolve their picky behaviour.
+If your child’s picky eating includes any of these symptoms and you can not get enough B vitamins in them via whole foods like whole grains, beans, nuts, and meat, you can try a low dose supplement to see if it helps resolve their picky behavior.

 As with zinc, a short trial of B vitamins is quite safe though you don’t want to do it for too long without consulting your health care team.
 Excessive Bs can cause symptoms like irritability, nervousness, and anxiety so if you see that, stop the supplementation.